pashneal/splendor_scripts/README.md

 - [x] Reintroduce visualization for games
 - [x] Improve build times by removing extraneous files and dependencies
 - [ ] Add support for updating projects / checking for the latest version of stourney
+- [ ] Add replay logging and visualising

 ## Creating a new project